GluuFederation/zero-trust-demo/jans/README.md

 1. **email identifier** The end-user's email address is used for identification (i.e. the email is the username);
-1. **Smart Card**  The end user clicks on a button, which should prompt their browser to enable the selection of an X.509 certificate.
+1. **Smart Card**  The end user clicks on a button, which should prompt their browser to enable the selection of an X.509 certificate;
+1. **SMS** The end user's phone number should be used for identification.

 ###  1.3.
 Credential Management